veluca93/parallel_enum/README.md

 This executable accepts the following optional parameters:
 - -system: What should be enumerated.
 This can assume one of the following values:
+    - d2kplex: Default value.
+To enumerate maximal, diameter-2 k-plexes (these include all maximal k-plexes of size at least 2k-1).
     - clique: To enumerate maximal cliques.
-This is the default value.
-    - d2kplex: To enumerate maximal, diameter-2 k-plexes (note, these include all maximal k-plexes of size at least 2k-1).

 - -enumerator: This can assume one of the following values:
     - sequential: To run the code sequentially.
 This is the default value.